I have a stereo on my car, but it doesn't have bluetooth, so I though well, why not add it?

 You can see here, my first attempt to add a couple of ferrite beads savaged from a old diskette drive.

 Step 7: [Dealing With Interference: 2/3] Bypass Cap (Failed Attempt)

 Fiddling around I found that if I could bypass the circuit with a very large capacitor, It was going to do.
 But I really had no room for a large enough cap.

 My first attempt, was to remove the aux connector and use the same room to fit a 440uF cap, but in the end the front panel couldn't fit, because even when the cap was the same height as the connector, the connector goes out of the case.
 I had to remove the cap and start to think in another solution.

-I had a small hap between a mooting hole and a plastic support, to fit a small cap 220uF.
+I had a small gap between a mouting hole and a plastic support, to fit a small 220uF capacitor.

 This time I tried to put the capacitor in a decoupling configuration with a series resistor acting as a low-pass filter.